nehaprs/KPMP_ML/README.md

-# Unsupervised integration of multi-biomarker and clinical KPMP data to reveal molecular subtypes of chronic kidney disease (CKD)
+# Unsupervised integration of biomarker and clinical KPMP data to reveal molecular subtypes of chronic kidney disease (CKD)

 A brief description